Deep Neural Network extraction of Unpolarized Transverse Momentum Distributions: Closure Tests

 \subsection{Recursive precision/accuracy accounting}

 To fully quantify \emph{precision} from \emph{accuracy} and stabilize the inversion, we follow a recursive protocol: generate pseudo–data from a current generator \(G^{(r)}\); perform the cross‑section fit to obtain \(S^{(r)}\); reconstruct \(s^{(r)}\); compare with real data; update \(G^{(r)}\) and repeat.
 Iterations stop when pseudo–data match the real cross-sections (bin‑wise) within experimental errors across kinematics.
-The final, kinematics‑dependent \emph{accuracy} residual is then

-and is reported alongside the \emph{precision} band obtained from the replica ensemble (shown as a \(1\sigma\) algorithmic band on \(S(q_T)\) and \(s(k)\)).
+The final, kinematics‑dependent \emph{accuracy} residual is given in Eq. (\ref{delta_acc}), and is reported alongside the \emph{precision} band obtained from the replica ensemble (shown as a \(1\sigma\) algorithmic band on \(S(q_T)\) and \(s(k)\)).